 - negotiating capabilities between an MCP client and server

-Bridge vs MCP
+Bridge and MCP

 Where A2A fits